 The wetland is 5,469 square feet in size and includes the required 25-foot wide wetland buffer.
 The isolated wetland is located on soils that are not hydric nor highly erodible.
 The letter of justification requests a variance to Section 24-130 of the Subdivision Regulations because it is isolated and does not provide a significant environmental benefit.
-Staff recommends that the Planning Board approve the variation request for disturbance to the isolated wetland.
+The Planning Board approved the variation request for disturbance to the isolated wetland.